glycerine/greenpack/README.md

 many flavors.

-2) I wrote an RPC system with modern cryptography and greenpack for serializtion.
+2) I wrote an RPC system with modern cryptography and greenpack for serialization.
 Its pretty nice. https://github.com/glycerine/rpc25519 performs better than the other systems measured.
 It has better latency and throughput -- even when encrypted --